 Wearing neutrals is an endlessly chic style.
 I would say my secret to wearing neutrals well is to be careful mixing very warm and very cool colours together.
 So watch the tones of your neutrals.
 Another tip is to break the colour up a little.
 I have worn blue denim jeans and a heather vest top.
 But the tone still matches so I think it works.
 With this look too much jewellery would be distracting.
 There are already plenty of textures and colour changes going on.
 However, for another neutral outfit a statement piece of jewellery might be exactly what it needs to send it from drab to fab.
 Neutrals is a classic look so a perfect opportunity to look elegant.
 But it’s nice add a little modern touch or twist to the look for fun and to make it look more interesting

-Monika Faulkner the blogger at Style is My Pudding responded:
+Monika Faulkner the former blogger at Style is My Pudding – now blogging at Red Fox responded:

 The secret to great outfits in neutrals is using texture and more texture!! #secretsofstyle Click To Tweet